GenesisFR/DS1TroubleshootingGuide/README.md

 Method 1 (recommended):

 1. Download [SeeFar 2020](https://www.nexusmods.com/dungeonsiege1/mods/45).
-2. Locate "sf_ResolutionFix.dsres" and add it to "\<path-to-game\>\Resources".
+2. Open the downloaded archive and navigate to the "ResolutionFix" subfolder.
+3. Extract "system_detail.gas" to \<path-to-game\> (it does the same thing than [Requested display mode is unsupported](#requested-display-mode-is-unsupported)) and "sf_ResolutionFix.dsres" to "\<path-to-game\>\Resources".
-3. Run the game.
+4. Run the game.
-4. Select your desired resolution from the options.
+5. Select your desired resolution from the options.

 Method 2: